dinocosta/dino.codes.next/posts/how-phoenix-logs-endpoint-routes.md

 ![Routes Logging](/images/phoenix_logs_endpoint_routes_logging.png)

-We’ll start by looking at each step separately, with the last section containing an example of how we can do this ourselves.
+We’ll look at each step separately, while providing code snippets to follow along, if you wish to test it out yourself.

 ## Telemetry